Alexandre-Rib/NodeJS-game-controller-API-for-Linux/README.md

   	- A new JSx file should have appared -> Memorize the path, it's necessary to create a GameController object

-3) Needed files
+2) Needed files

 	In the same folder, have the following files :
 	- GameController.js
 	- input.js, porting of C constants, found in Python code
 	- ioctl_macros_and_constants.js , porting of C macros for ioctl function.
 Currently not implemented in ioctl-napi NodeJs library :-(

-	**Optionnal**, choose your path
+3) Optionnal files

 	- json file of buttons and axes mapping (see the example in folder "json").

-3) Try it !
+4) Try it !

 	In your nodeJs script, create a GameController object with the character device path of your controller.
 Then catch events 'GameControllerEvent'.